RocketChat/RC.Guided.Tours/README.md

 - `RC.Guided.Tours` is a standalone package which runs seperately in the main repository.
 - The `shell` script runs a `tours` script internally.
 This dynamically generates the `.tours` folder at the root directory of the folder which is responsible for visualizing the tours.
 - The CodeTour Extension searches for a folder `.tours` and all the tours created are stored inside that folder in JSON format.
 To know more about the CodeTour extension visit [here](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)

+## Feedback
+Please provide your honest feedback by joining this [channel](https://open.rocket.chat/channel/RC-Guided-Tours).
+You may write about these points

+- Did this help you to understand the codebase?
+- Were the examples and explainations easy to follow?
+- Any further improvements or suggestions?
+- Anything else you want to share with us

+While setting up the project if you get an error `Search string not found` report this issue immediately in the above channel.